fixture-py/fixture/docs/source/index.rst

 Changelog
 ---------

+- 1.5.3

+  - Added support for Django 1.8 and 1.9
+  - **Backwards incompatible change**: Removed support for Django models ``app_label``

+- 1.5.1

+  - Fixed django testcase transactions not being properly encapsulated
+  - Sets now can be assigned to multi-value columns
+  - Fixed sqlalchemy requirement accidentally added.
+  - Fixed method "exists" issue
+  - Fixed issue where _expunge_all would try to cycle through None variables
+  - Fixed test for transaction support for django 1.5
+  - Fixed some tests regarding the newer versions of SQLAlchemy
+  - Added alias to release this package to pypi

 - 1.4

   - `Storm ORM <https://storm.canonical.com/>`_ support added by Bozo Dragojevic

 - 1.3

   - Django support added by `Ben Ford <http://bitbucket.org/boothead/>`_.
 See :ref:`using-fixture-with-django`
   - Using session.add() when in sqlalchemy 0.5.2+ to avoid deprecation warning (reported by Jeff Balogh)
   - Google Code repository migrated from Subversion to `Mercurial <http://code.google.com/p/fixture/source/browse/>`_.

 - 1.2

   - Added support for DataSet to JSON conversion

 - 1.1.2

   - Fixed bugs relating to SQLAlchemy 0.5 support (still not fully complete)

 - 1.1.1

   - Fixed bugs in :mod:`Google App Engine Datastore <fixture.loadable.google_datastore_loadable>` thanks to reports and patches by Tomas Holas
   - Fixed installation bug thanks to report by bslesinsky
   - Made progress on SQLAlchemy 0.5 support (not yet complete) thanks to reports and patches from Alex Marandon
   - Improved scoped session handling for :mod:`SQLAlchemy <fixture.loadable.sqlalchemy_loadable>`

 - 1.1

   - Added support for loading data into the :mod:`Google App Engine Datastore <fixture.loadable.google_datastore_loadable>`